MileHacker Logo

 • If snorkeling, personal Mask and snorkel for better fit and hygiene.

-• Waterproof camera or phone case for beach and boat excursions.
+• Waterproof camera or phone case for the beach and water tours.

-• A quick-drying bag to carry wet swimwear and towels.
+• A quick-drying bag to tote wet swimwear and towels.

 Urban & Nature Exploration